So how DO the members of the Order of the Phoenix communicate with each other?

 Severus Snape and his Phoenix Patronus

-interesting things to say about Patronuses, including: "each Patronus is unique and distinctive, so that there is never any doubt which Order member has sent it; nobody else can conjure another person's Patronus, so there is no danger of false messages being passed between Order members"
+On her site, JKR had a lot of interesting things to say about Patronuses, including: "each Patronus is unique and distinctive, so that there is never any doubt which Order member has sent it; nobody else can conjure another person's Patronus, so there is no danger of false messages being passed between Order members"

-already argued elsewhere, Snape is a deep cover agent still spying on Voldemort, then he has four possible missions.
+If, as I have already argued elsewhere, Snape is a deep cover agent still spying on Voldemort, then he has four possible missions.
 The first two, assassination and sabotage, are missions more commonly carried out by deep cover agents, since they do not require communication between the agent and his true side.
 The last two types of mission are misinformation (feeding the people one is spying on false information about one's true side) and intelligence gathering (which is what most laypeople think of as 'spying').

 Snape, at the end of Book 6, has a cover as deep as any agent could possibly wish for.
 However, simple assassination is out: I find it impossible to believe that Snape does not know about Voldemort's horcruxes.
 Sabotage is possible, but beside the point: no mission other than the final death of Voldemort would be worth the price Dumbledore paid to secure Snape's cover.
 Therefore, we're left with intelligence gathering: Snape must be trying to find out where Voldemort's horcruxes are, so he can either destroy them himself, or direct others (Order members) to destroy them.
 But intelligence gathering is one of the missions that absolutely requires an open channel of communication between the agent and his side.